SyedZakirHossain/SyedZakirHossain/README.md

 - 👯 I’m looking to collaborate on AI Fire detection and response projects
 - 🤔 I’m looking for help with .
 Can you give me a hand with this?
 -💞️ I’m looking for better job oppertunities where I can learn more and contribute more to the evolving tech industry.
-- 💬 Ask me about Object detection and response

 - 📫 How to reach me: inspirayhan@gmail.com
                       LinkedIn: https://www.linkedin.com/in/syedzakirhossain/